andersgs/my_website/content/post/2017-05-07-taste-of-cwl-part1.md

 and had the wrong expectations.

 {{% alert info %}}
-My advise is, if you have used `make`, keep an open mind while dealving into CWL.
+My advise is, if you have used `make`, keep an open mind while delving into CWL.
 While there are some similarities, implementation differs.
 {{% /alert %}}